Training the Next Generation of Health Professionals

 - Pursuing a career in clinical practice as an MD or DO, but potentially as a PA, NP or other APRN.

-- Available to work from June 1 to August 19, during standard office hours, with no more than 16 hours of time away from the office needed.
+- Available to work from May 31 – August 18, 2017, during standard office hours, with no more than 16 hours of time away from the office needed.

-- Able to complete 8-12 hours of independent, online CITI training (basic training required to participate in human subjects/clinical research) between March 14 and April 1.
+- Able to complete 8-12 hours of independent, online CITI training (basic training required to participate in human subjects/clinical research) between March 14 – April 1, 2017.

 - Preference will be given to those one to two years away from their anticipated medical school enrollment.
 This often means rising juniors or seniors, but may include graduate or post-baccalaureate students.